 Boynton Parish Council constitutes 7 councillors which includes the chairman.
 In addition there is a Proper officer and Responsible Finance Officer.

-Following the local elections on the 2nd May the Council have 2 vacancies for a parish councillor, which may be filled by co-option.
+Council have 2 vacancies for a parish councillor, which may be filled by co-option.
 If you are 18 or over and reside or work in the parish and feel that you can contribute please contact the clerk.

 Anyone wishing to make representation to the Parish Council should contact the clerk Mrs Sandra Morrison on 01262 470496 or firstname.lastname@example.org